castacks/castacks.github.io/offroadWorkshopICRA24.md

 - Long-term localization and mapping in complex environments
 - Representations of terrain that model physical properties and robot-environment interaction

+### Accepted Talks and Posters
+Accepted papers will be presented in the form of posters (with lightning talks) or spotlight talks at the workshop.
+We encourage submissions of work in progress, as well as work that is not yet published.

+### Submission instructions
+Submissions should be short papers up to 4 pages in PDF format (not counting references and an optional appendix, which can go over the limit)
+This workshop will not provide formal official proceedings and the papers will be available on the workshop website.

 ## Organizers & Committee
 <hr>